-• The examination conventions and descriptors for allocating marks issued in 2018/19 can be found on the Faculty's Weblearn site.
+The examination conventions and descriptors for allocating marks issued in 2022-23 can be found in your course information on Canvas.
 Any modifications will be published not less than one whole term before the examination takes place or, where assessment takes place in the first term of a course, at the beginning of that term.
-Up-to-date conventions will be sent to all students before the examination and published on the Faculty's Weblearn site.
+Up-to-date conventions will be sent directly to all students before the examination.